philipturner/ue5-nanite-macos/README.md

 > \*This failure only happens on Xcode 14 beta.

 Click <b>Menu Bar > Product > Build</b>.
-Building should take on the order of 10 - 30 minutes.
+Compilation should take on the order of 10 - 30 minutes.
 In the activity monitor, 8-10 `clang` processes should use 100% of the CPU for several minutes.
 If they max out at 50% of the CPU, something is going wrong.

 Click <b>Menu Bar > Product > Run</b>.
 Give Unreal Editor permission to access `Documents`.
 The application will shut down\* after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
 Now, navigate to this path in Finder and double-click the `UnrealEditor` application.